 If you are a U.S. citizen starting the process of petitioning your foreign-born fiancé to come to the U.S. for your wedding on a K-1 visa, realize that you will need to do much more than just fill in the blanks on Form I-129F.
 (That's the fiancé visa petition that starts the process).
-The U.S. government wants additional written proof of two issues:
+The U.S. government wants additional written proof of two issues, including:

 There are also some miscellaneous requirements for what to send with the K-1 petition, such as photos and fees.
 We'll review all of these below.

-Assuming you and your fiancé have met in person, look for documents that will prove this fact.
 Documents from a neutral, outside source such as an airline or landlord are best.
 Some possibilities include:

-If you and your fiancé have not met in person, and do not wish to do so for religious reasons or because it would present extreme hardship to the U.S. citizen, include documentation that will prove this.
+If you and your fiancé have not met in person, and do not wish to or cannot do so for religious reasons or because it would present extreme hardship to the U.S. citizen, include documentation that will prove this.
 For example, this might include:

 Again, you'll want to tailor the documents to your personal situation.
 But the more authoritative and independent the source, the better.